 Strategic sourcing allows businesses to consolidate their purchasing power to achieve the lowest possible total cost of ownership and minimise risk to the supply chain.
 The approach is a long-term process that is dependent on a continuous re-evaluation of the business’s sourcing activities, analysis of the market and aligning business goals and requirements with those of the suppliers.

-The 7-step process of strategic sourcing
+The 7-step strategic sourcing process

 - Profile the product category in as much detail as possible, including the spending patterns and departments involved.